3 Real Life B2B Content Marketing Strategies Driving Big Results

 • “Challenger Sale” Educational Content

 Those all have slightly different meanings, but the idea is the same: write for your actual prospects.
+That means knowing the audience, which means audience research.

 Jimmy says most companies under-invest in this type of content.
 It works well for B2B service companies that need a low volume of high-value clients.